 Maryland's early intervention system under Part C of IDEA.
-The purpose of Continuous Improvement Monitoring is increased accountability at the State and local levels to ensure that infants and toddlers with disabilities and their families receive the services and supports to which they are entitled and that children and families are benefiting from participation in early intervention.
+The purpose of Continuous Improvement Monitoring is increased accountability at the State and local levels to ensure that infants, toddlers and preschool children with disabilities and their families receive the services and supports to which they are entitled and that the children and families are benefiting from participation in early intervention.